 I’ve personally been a party to at least nine different real estate transactions, while interacting with maybe a few dozen realtors.
 I also once worked as a notary loan closer for a half decade.
 During that time, I had an opportunity to meet literally hundreds of Realtors, loan officers and mortgage brokers.
 I quietly listened to the terms negotiated at the closing table as I verified identifications and notarized their documents.
 And we’ve owned a few rental apartment buildings in the past.
 The point is, while no expert, it’s not my first Rodeo when it comes to real estate.
 I’ve found much of business, especially real estate, is smoke and mirrors, with demons and dragons salivating over potential profit of your transaction.
 (Yes, they’re really conspiring against you from behind closed doors to maximize their mutual profit.)

-In all those thousands of transactions, I was completely and honestly happy with only a few Realtors.
+In all those transactions, I was completely and honestly happy with only a few Realtors.

 When searching for our vacant lot, after contacting a few others, we ran across Tony Baron.
 Passing For Sale signs in our subdivision for several years was too much, I had to call.
 One of the realtors I called was Tony Baron.
 From our very first conversation, I knew Tony was genuine.
 Tony’s interests seemed to go beyond his own bottom line.
 After a brief negotiation by phone and email, we came to an agreement and decided to buy the property.
 A few weeks later, we were closing on the sale.
 Tony even caught a small undisclosed fee by the title company – at the closing table!
 (Many realtors don’t even bother attending the closing, let alone paying attention to what is going on.)
 It felt like we were well on our way to our new garage apartment, little did I know it barely started.